This Vegan Spinach-Artichoke Dip recipe doesn’t use any mayo, cheese, cream cheese, or sour cream, but it’s just as

 - juice of 1/2 lemon

 - 9 ounce bag frozen spinach thawed and drained

 - 1 14 ounce can artichoke hearts drained and chopped

 - salt and pepper to taste

 Combine cashews, water, garlic, and lemon juice in your blender and puree until very smooth.

-In an oven-safe dish, fold the nooch, spinach, and artichoke hearts into the cashew cream.
+In an 8x8" oven-safe dish, fold the spinach, artichoke hearts, and nooch into the cashew cream.
 Season with salt and pepper.

-Serve now or bake the dip – covered – for 15-20 minutes to get a nice crust on the top.
+Bake the dip – uncovered on the top oven rack – for 20-30 minutes to get a nice crust on the top.